-One of the reported reasons Antonio Conte left Inter so soon after their Scudetto win was the club's insistence on selling some of their biggest stars to generate cash, and Achraf Hakimi is one of those who could be heading for the exit door.
+One of the reported reasons Antonio Conte left Inter so soon after their Scudetto win was the club's insistence on selling some of their biggest stars to generate cash, and Achraf Hakimi's departure from San Siro suggests said reports were true.

 Club captain Marquinhos suffered a number of injury problems last season, but when fit he's an automatic starter and even if they do look to bolster their options he'll remain one of the first names on the team sheet.

 CB: Sergio Ramos

 Next up on the list of quality free signings is Sergio Ramos.

 Admittedly the Spaniard's fitness could be an issue after he spent the majority of his final months at Real watching from the sidelines, but if PSG can keep him fit he's still a top-class defender.